 Joseph and Clara operated their exercise studio for over 40 years, restoring the health and vitality of hundreds of people.

-Gone now for fifty-one years, Joe's method continues to rehabilitate and transform bodies.
+Gone now for fifty-two years, Joe's method continues to rehabilitate and transform bodies.

 Today, people from all walks of life and around the world use Joe’s method to stay fit, focused, and healthy.